ebullient/campaign-notes/compendium/groups/Dwarfholds.md

 * Sundabar
 * Mirabar

-<span class="nav">[Locations](#Locations) [NPCs](#NPCs) [History](#History) [References](#References)</span>
+## Notes

 Rigid, ordered thinking.
 Methodical.
 Long-term.

-Shield Dwarves in the North.
+*Shield Dwarves* in the North.
 Have ambition, see new horizons.
 New Kingdoms arise from whim of one enterprising individual who decided to found a new clan.

+### Clans
-Dwarves organized in clans.
+Dwarves organized in **clans**.
 Immediate family members most important.
 Not romantic.
 Ties that bind: respect for elders, spouse as collaborator/co-creator, children as treasured creations.

 Occupations: sustainance (brewing, growing crops, preparing food); crafting (smelting, smithing, gem-cutting, sculpture... artisans); outward-facing (merchants, warriors, envoys).
 Apprenticeships, years for mastery.
 Mining part of learning path for smelting/smithing, e.g.